qianmingduowan/AIM2020-bokeh-BGNet/README.md

 * Inference Code(released soon)
 * FULL Code(released soon)

-Our paper accepted by eccv workshop
+Our paper accepted by eccv workshop.
 If you find our paper is useful for you , please cite us:
 @article{qian2020bggan,
   title={BGGAN: Bokeh-Glass Generative Adversarial Network for Rendering Realistic Bokeh},
   author={Qian, Ming and Qiao, Congyu and Lin, Jiamin and Guo, Zhenyu and Li, Chenghua and Leng, Cong and Cheng, Jian},
   journal={arXiv preprint arXiv:2011.02242},
   year={2020}
 }
-If you wanna your results for academic purpose, please contact mingqian@nuist.edu.cn
+If you have any issues, please contact mingqian@nuist.edu.cn